-Best yoga poses for arthritis
+Best yoga poses for managing arthritis

 You’ve probably heard about yoga.
 It can be intimidating to think about getting started, especially at an older age, when the images and video that are so common in the media depict young hotshots twisting their body into seemingly impossible pretzel-like formations.
 Did you also know that Yoga is great for managing arthritis?